 For the purpose of clarity, we have prepared a small dataset that focuses on four types of entities: the metadata, the systems, the processes, and the reports.
 We modeled our data as a graph, as depicted below.

 Metadata (blue nodes) summarizes basic information about data.
 It can be, for example, the column name is a database and its type.
-Metadata can flow through a process (red node) such as an ETL job, a SQL query or program code to another metadata.
-It is stored in a system (yellow node) like a database.
-Finally, it can be used in a report (green node) a set of data accessible to end users through a visual interface.
+Metadata can flow through a process (green node) such as an ETL job, a SQL query or program code to another metadata.
+It is stored in a system (gray node) like a database.
+Finally, it can be used in a report (violet node) a set of data accessible to end users through a visual interface.

 Having the data within a graph database (such as Neo4j, Memgraph, or others) allows you to ask questions about your graph visualization and analytics tool, like “what is the data lineage of report y”.
 For that kind of query, we can use Cypher, the Neo4j query language.
 The query below, for example, help to understand where the data from our sales report comes from: